simonwfarrow/spring-boot-kafka/README.md

 1. How to run and deploy containers to Kubernetes locally
 2. How to run a Kafka cluster on Kubernetes
 3. How to dockerise a java application to run on Kubernetes, making use of the Kafka cluster
+4. How to monitor the application using Prometheus and Grafana

 The Spring application code in this repo was replicated from this [guide](https://www.confluent.io/blog/apache-kafka-spring-boot-application/)